-Program Administration and Faculty Provide the name, email, and phone number for the individual who will serve as the program administrator (or provide timeframe for prospective hiring): Dr. Charles Menoche, menocheC@ccsu.edu (860)832-2904 How many full-time faculty, if any, will teach in the program's core curriculum (include proposed new hires)?
-7 How many adjunct and/or part-time faculty, if any, will teach in the program's core curriculum?
-31 Admissions Requirements What are the admissions requirements for the program?
+Program Administration and Faculty

+Provide the name, email, and phone number for the individual who will serve as the program administrator (or provide timeframe for prospective hiring): Dr. Charles Menoche, menocheC@ccsu.edu (860)832-2904

+How many full-time faculty, if any, will teach in the program's core curriculum (include proposed new hires)?
+7

+How many adjunct and/or part-time faculty, if any, will teach in the program's core curriculum?
+31

+Admissions Requirements

 General acceptance to CCSU; application to the Department of Music considered pending audition (video submission or in-person audition on campus); applicant should demonstrate basic competence on their primary instrument through performance of standard and varied repertoire selections.
 Students in the Music Education BS program are required to apply and be accepted to the CCSU School of Education and Professional Studies (SEPS) following successful completion of their prerequisite courses, in order to proceed with their advanced Education courses and begin Student Teaching.

 Graduation Requirements Does this program have special graduation requirements (e.g., capstone or special project)?
-Yes ☐ If yes, describe: In addition to completing all required coursework successfully, candidates for the Music Education BS are required to pass the Praxis II Music: Content and Instruction (5114), a standardized test administered by Educational Testing Services, and must pass their Final Student Teaching Evaluation with a minimum level of "proficient" for all sections.
+X Yes If yes, describe: In addition to completing all required coursework successfully, candidates for the Music Education BS are required to pass the Praxis II Music: Content and Instruction (5114), a standardized

+Education BS are required to pass the Praxis II Music: Content and Instruction (5114), a standardized test administered by Educational Testing Services, and must pass their Final Student Teaching Evaluation with a minimum level of "proficient" for all sections.
 Student teaching serves as the capstone experience.